StreamElements/docs/docs/chatbot/modules/chatalerts.md

 # Chat Alerts

-The StreamElements chat alerts module is a feature that allows the chatbot to post messages in the chat when certain events occur.
+The chatalerts module is a feature that allows the chatbot to post messages in the chat when certain events occur.
 These events can include, but are not limited to, receiving a tip, gaining a new follower, or being raided.

 **How the module works:**